cybertk/ckdots/README.md

 ## License

-ck-dots is available under the MIT license.
+**ckdots** is available under the MIT license.
 See the LICENSE file for more info.